-If the RIST receiver needs to send NACKs for packet blocks (ranges or bitmasks) that have different high-order extension values, these requests need to be separated with a new EXTSEQ packet.
+If the RIST receiver needs to send NACKs for packets that have different high-order extension values, these shall be sent as different NACK request packets and shall be separated with a new EXTSEQ packet.
 The compound RTCP packet will then become RR, CNAME, EXTSEQ, NACK, EXTSEQ, NACK.
 The RIST receiver may also break this message into two RTCP compound packets, one for each value of EXTSEQ.

-The EXTSEQ RTCP packet shall be implemented as an Application-Defined packet, using "RIST" as the name and a subtype of "1", as indicated in Figure 10.
+The EXTSEQ RTCP packet shall be implemented as an Application-Defined packet, using "RIST" as the name and a subtype of "1", as indicated in Figure 16.
 Fields are in network byte order, MSB first.